supermax-33/superfile-backend/ENDPOINTS.md

 }
 ```

-**Error states**
 - `404 Not Found` if the conversation or space is missing.
-- `403 Forbidden` when the user lacks access.
+- `403 Forbidden` when the caller lacks the required space role (at least `EDITOR`).
 - `500 Internal Server Error` for OpenAI failures or missing vector store configuration.

 ### `DELETE /api/v1/conversations/:id`
-Deletes a conversation after verifying ownership.
+Deletes a conversation after verifying the caller has the `MANAGER` role for the space.
 Returns `204 No Content`.

 ## Reminders

 Reminder routes are nested under a space and require JWT authentication.
-Ownership checks ensure reminders and files belong to the caller’s space.
+Membership checks ensure the caller has the appropriate role within the space.

 ### `POST /api/v1/spaces/:spaceId/reminders`
 Creates a reminder with optional note and linked files.